Frequently Asked Questions

 Do you allow pets, and how many?

 Yes, Fort Rucker is a pet-friendly installation.
-There is a 2 pet limit.
+There is a $200 refundable pet deposit per pet and a 2 pet limit per household.
 Exotic pets such as monkeys, snakes, etc. are not permitted.
 In addition, dogs belonging to dangerous breeds to include full or mixed breed Pit Bulls, American Staffordshire Bull Terriers, English Staffordshire Bull Terriers, Rottweilers, Chows, Doberman Pinschers and wolf hybrids are prohibited from Fort Rucker family housing areas.
 Please review the Corvias Pet Policy if you have additional questions.
 The Leasing Center can provide you with a copy of this policy.

 Do the homes come equip with fencing?